-We consent to the incorporation by reference in the Registration Statement No. 333-35744 of Westinghouse Air Brake Technologies Corporation, on Form S-8 of our report dated June 28, 2013 in this Annual Report on Form 11-K of Wabtec Savings Plan for the year ended December 31, 2012.
+We consent to the incorporation by reference in the Registration Statement No. 333-35744 on Form S-8 of Westinghouse Air Brake Technologies Corporation of our report dated June 27, 2014, relating to our audit of financial statements and supplemental schedules of the Wabtec Savings Plan, which appears in this Annual Report on Form 11-K of Wabtec Savings Plan for the year ended December 31, 2013.